Grant Waite

 Grant Osten Waite (born 11 August 1964) is a New Zealand professional golfer.

+Early life

 Waite was born in Palmerston North, New Zealand.

+Professional career

-He has one PGA Tour victory, the Kemper Open in 1993, and finished second to Tiger Woods at the 2000 Bell Canadian Open.
+Waite has one PGA Tour victory, the Kemper Open in 1993, and finished second to Tiger Woods at the 2000 Bell Canadian Open.

 Waite won the New Zealand Open and the Trafalgar Capital Classic in 1992, and the Utah Open in 1993.
 In 1996, Waite shot a final round 60 in the Phoenix Open.

 Waite qualified for the 2015 Champions Tour by finishing second at qualifying school in 2014.